purescript-contrib/purescript-argonaut-codecs/.github/ISSUE_TEMPLATE/change-request.md

 name: Change request
 about: Propose an improvement to this library
 title: ""
-labels: enhancement
+labels: ""
 assignees: ""
 ---

 **Is your change request related to a problem?
 Please describe.**
-A clear and concise description of what the problem is.
+A clear and concise description of the problem.

 Examples: